tier4/CalibrationTools/sensor/docs/tutorials/tag_based_pnp_calibrator.md

 ## Launching the tool

-In this tutorial, we will use the X2 project.
+In this tutorial, we will use the X2 project as an example.
 First, run the sensor calibration manager:

 ```text